 To reduce the risk of a claim on your estate, you should ensure that your will is current and that you are clear about your testamentary intentions.
 You should also prepare a supplementary statement to be kept with your will detailing the reasons behind your testamentary intentions.

-Peter McNamara at Clark McNamara Lawyers and their team of experienced and dedicated solicitors can assist you with your estate planning.
+Peter McNamara at CML Lawyers and their team of experienced and dedicated solicitors can assist you with your estate planning.
 Contact us today to ensure your estate is secure.